YuediZhang/learngit/readme.txt

-Git is version control system.
+Git is distributed version control system.
-Git is free.
+Git is a free software distributed under the GPL.